Over 10 years we helping companies reach their financial and branding goals. Onum is a values-driven SEO agency dedicated.

 I’ve also started using AI tools to summarize data and generate quick insights, but I always review them manually.
 No AI tool can replace real strategy, at least not yet.

-3. Include Real Data That Matters (Not Just Numbers)
+3. The Anatomy of SEO: Include Real Data – Not Just Numbers)

 Here’s the structure I use to make SEO reports actionable and useful: